-Catalog No. Class Title Cre uii(S) 10154104 10154122 10150114 10801195 Term 1 Intro to IT PC Support Networking I Written Communication OR 10801136 English Composition 1 College Mathematics 3 3 3 3 3 10154124 10150176 10150173 10809172 10801196 Term 2 Information Security Principles Networking 2 Server Administration 1 Introduction to Diversity Studies OR 10806112 Principles of Sustainability Oral/Interpersonal Communication OR 10801198 Speech 3 3 3 3 10154128 10154130 10154102 10154103 10154131 10809196 Term 3 Service Desk 1 MS Windows 1 Business Apps Fundamentals Training and Documentation Apple Support Introduction to Sociology OR 10809122 Introduction to American Government OF 10809166 Introduction to Ethics 3 3 3 2 3 3 10154129 10154132 10154105 10154159 10809195 10809198 Term 4 Service Desk 2 MS Windows 2 IT-Career and Professional Development IT Computer Capstone Economics Introduction to Psychology OR 10809188 Developmental Psychology 2
+Catalog No. Class Title Cr redit(s) 10154104 10150114 10154122 10801195 10804107 Term 1 Intro to IT Networking I PC Support Written Communication College Mathematics 3 3 3 3 15 10150173 10150176 10154124 10801196 Term 2 Server Administration 1 Networking 2 Information Security Principles Oral/Interpersonal Communication OR 10801198 Speech Introduction to Sociology OR 10809122 Introduction to American Government C 10809166 Introduction to Ethics 10154128 10154130 10154102 10154103 10154131 Term 3 Service Desk 1 MS Windows 1 Business Apps Fundamentals Training and Documentation Apple Support 3 3 3 2 3 14 10154129 10154132 10154106 10154160 10809195 10809198 Term 4 Service Desk 2 MS Windows 2 IT-Career and Professional Developme IT Computer Capstone Economics Introduction to Psychology 3 3 nt 1 3 3 3 16

 Curriculum and Program Acceptance requirements are subject to change.
 Program start dates vary; check with your advisor for details.
-The tuition and fees are approximate based on 2017-2018 rates and are subject to change prior to the start of the academic year.
+The tuition and fees are approximate based on 2019-2020 rates and are subject to change prior to the start of the academic year.

-TOTAL 63
+TOTAL 60

-APPLE SUPPORT... prepares the student to support the Apple OS X operating system.
+APPLE SUPPORT...prepares the student to support the Apple OS X operating system.
 The course covers installation and configuration, user account management, file and data management, application support, network configuration and services as well as other system management functions.

 BUSINESS APPS FUNDAMENTALS...prepares the learner to evaluate, use, and support common information system applications that an end-user would use in a typical business environment.
 Both individual productivity tools as well as enterprise tools are examined.
 The competencies in the course will articulate to other courses in the information technology programs.
-Applications used will include Open Source Business Suites, Google Apps suite and Market Place applications, Gmail, calendars, surveys, video portals, and more.

 COLLEGE MATHEMATICS...is designed to review and develop fundamental concepts of mathematics pertinent to the areas of: 1) arithmetic and algebra; 2) geometry and trigonometry; and 3) probability and statistics.
 Special emphasis is placed on problem solving, critical thinking and logical reasoning, making connections, and using calculators.
-PREREQUISITE: 10834109 Pre-Algebra or equivalent
+PREREQUISITE: 10834109 Pre-Algebra or Math placement assessment equivalent

 ECONOMICS...provides the participant with an overview of how a market-oriented economic system operates, and it surveys the factors which influence national economic policy.
 Basic concepts and analyses are illustrated by reference to a variety of contemporary problems and public policy issues.
 Concepts include scarcity, resources, alternative economic systems. growth, supply and demand, monetary and fiscal policy, inflation, unemployment and global economic issues.
+COREQUISITE: 10838105 Intro Reading and Study Skills or Reading placement assessment equivalent or CONDITION: 610062 Agribusiness/Financial Basic program admissions met

 INFORMATION SECURITY PRINCIPLES...introduces the learner to Information Systems Security.
 Students will review and analyze the control and security concerns in the information systems environment; the security challenges created from the emergence of new technology and the changing internal and external environments; and the effect of legal, regulatory, and current security technology on policy development.
+PREREQUISITE: 10154104 Intro to IT

 INTRO TO IT...introduces student to IT field to basic concepts and terminology of a computer system hardware and software, Operating Systems (including Mac OS), and Networks; applied skills include: managing computer data files; protecting against computer viruses; creating simple web pages; producing electronic word documents, spreadsheets and presentations; examining techniques of systems analysis and design, programming languages and database systems.
-Students introduced to the beginning concepts of creating a portfolio.

 INTRODUCTION TO PSYCHOLOGY...introduces students to a survey of the multiple aspects of human behavior.
 It involves a survey of the theoretical foundations of human functioning in such areas as learning, motivation, emotions, personality, deviance and pathology, physiological factors, and social influences.
 It directs the student to an insightful understanding of the complexities of human relationships in personal, social, and vocational settings.
+PREREQUISITE: Reading placement assessment equivalent or COREQUISITE: 10838105 Intro to Reading and Study Skills